quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+The UI Tier begins with the inception of the WebServer

 > _At appropriate places as part of this narrative provide one or more
 > static models (UML class structure or object diagrams) with some
 > details such as critical attributes and methods._